bil-lekid/learn-react/readme.md

   );
 }
 ```

 ```
 <!-- ?
 INSERT CARD TO MAIN APP AND CREATE PROPS LIKE THIS -->
 <Card username="Jason" post="Beautiful man" />
 ```

 ## 8. background generator

 simple on click background changer using react and tailwind.
 Basically a summary of what we learned so far and getting used to creating project, installing tailwind, and developing simple apps

 ## 9. Password Generator

 useEffect, useCallback, useRef a lot of important hook that enables re-rendering and a lot of interactivity between elements!

+## 10. Currency Exchange

+React is highly reusable, using useId, best practice for importing components and custom hooks, components are reusable and customizable based, fetch api and selecting which data we want on the json.